-10.7 There is insufficient data to enable costs associated with flood defences in the Central London local authorities to be separated from higher level cost information available from Thames Water and the EA.
-Thames Water plan to invest approximately £2bn in the Thames Tideway storm overflow scheme, which will help to alleviate some of the flood risk due to sewers and surface water..
+- 10.5 There is insufficient data to enable costs associated with flood defences in the Central London local authorities to be separated from higher level cost information available from Thames Water and the EA.
+Thames Water plan to invest approximately £2bn in the Thames Tideway storm overflow scheme, which will help to alleviate some of the flood risk due to sewers and surface water.
 Although construction of this scheme is set to start in 2009, detailed information and costs are not available.
-The results of TE 2100 should outline other areas of investment that can be pursued by the local authorities to protect their areas.
+The results of TE 2100 should outline other areas of investment that can be pursued by the local authorities to protect their areas. - 10.6 Thames Water and the EA are making long term plans to mitigate flood risk through the Thames Tunnel and TE2100 schemes.